KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 * Destroy descriptor set layouts created in CreateDevice
 * Clean up descriptor set manager
-* Clean up device memory manager
+* Clean up Vulkan Memory Allocator (VMA)
 * Clean up device state

 #### GpuAllocateValidationResources

 * For each Draw or Dispatch call:
   * Get a descriptor set from the descriptor set manager
-  * Get a device memory block from the device memory manager
+  * Get a buffer and associated memory from VMA
   * Update (write) the descriptor set with the memory info
   * Check to see if the layout for the pipeline just bound is using our selected bind index
   * If no conflict, add an additional command to the command buffer to bind our descriptor set at our selected index